 The answer to this question depends on the kind of crops being grown, their sizes, and the specific system you are using.
 Remember, plants are extremely particular about being under or over-watered, so this is a vital question.

 First and foremost, you have to determine if the growing medium you use is repellant or absorbent.
-If you are utilizing Rockwool, you’re dealing with an absorbent medium, while Hydrocorn is a perfect example of repellent that does not hold too much water.
+If you are utilizing Rockwool, you’re dealing with an absorbent medium, while Hydrocorn is a perfect example of a repellent that does not hold too much water.
 You need to keep your medium moist but not soaked or if you wish your medium to dry out between watering.
 Therefore, if you see plants or crops before and after watering, it will be easy to determine if you’re watering too little or too much.
 If you notice that the plants are sagging before watering, and then immediately perk up after watering – you might need to water them more often.
 Once the crops wilt after watering, then it shows that you overwater them.
 Thus, you need to allot more time in between watering.
 The best advice is to water plants about two to three times a day.

 How often do you change the water in hydroponics?

 If you are just getting into this kind of gardening or simply want to ensure the crops are in good condition, you have to keep or maintain the water system.
-An important part of this is ensuring you have appropriate nutrients, clean water as well as pH level.
+An important part of this is ensuring you have appropriate nutrients, clean water as well as a pH level.

 So, how often must you change the water in your hydroponics system?
 The answer to this question is that water must be changed out every 2 to 3 weeks.
 It all depends on the system you set up.
 You might change the water more or less often in order to maintain optimal nutrient and pH levels.